k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup.md

 # Fabric 7.x Setup Guide

 ##  Fabric Pre-Installation Steps
+For Proper operation, Fabric relay on few system settings and 3rd party solutions.

+Cassandra or equivilant, is needed for all installation type, and Kafaka is required only for multy nodes fabric enviroment. follow these steps, depending on your planned enviroment.

-1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric server.
-Note that this is mandatory and should be performed at least once per each server.
+1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric Enviroment.
+Note that this is mandatory and should be performed each server in the enviroment.
 2. Click [here](Cassandra_Setup.md) for instructions on how to install a Cassandra instance or a cluster with our supplied package.
 3. Click [here](Kafka_Setup.md) for instructions on how to install a Kafka instance or a cluster with our supplied package.

 ## Fabric Setup
+Fabric Server installation package will be supplied to you by K2view

 ### Install the Package